Product-Market Fit (PMF)

 Product Market Fit (PMF) is a term used to describe the degree to which a product is able to meet a market’s overall demand for it.
 In other words, it’s an important metric for determining whether or not a product is capable of solving a real customer problem.

 PMF is several steps beyond minimum viable product, where a basic iteration of a product is released to a small sample of a target audience to gauge feedback with a view to refining it further.
+PMF signals strongly influence a company’s product roadmap, especially in its early days.
 Due to the inherent difficulties in achieving solid PMF, it’s a metric that distinguishes the very best brands from everyone else.

 Real Product-Market Fit Explained: